ncsereoka/decaf/README.md

 Felt a bit put off by some of your most used websites?

-Get back to the basics with Decaf v1.0!
+Get back to the basics with Decaf!

 <br>